tensorflow/docs/site/en/api_docs/python/tf/contrib/graph_editor/copy_op_handler.md

 * <b>`op`</b>: the <a href="../../../tf/Operation"><code>tf.Operation</code></a> to be copied.
 * <b>`new_inputs`</b>: The new inputs for this op.
 * <b>`copy_shape`</b>: also copy the shape of the tensor
+* <b>`nodedef_fn`</b>: If provided, a function that will be run on the NodeDef and should return a mutated NodeDef before a new Operation is created.
+    This is useful as certain features cannot be set on the Operation and must be modified in NodeDef.

 #### Returns: